jdkunesh/jdkunesh.github.io/accessibility.md

 ---

-I, Jason Kunesh, am committed to making information and services accessible to people through {{ site.name }}.
+I am committed to making information and services accessible to people through {{ site.name }}.
 I strive to provide a welcoming and helpful experience.

 ## What are we doing?